 There are many great homemade salad dressing recipes out there and they really are simple, just throw ingredients in and stir!
 Here are three of my favorites.
 Keep in mind, amounts may not be exact, I often play around with the recipe and taste-test to get it just right.

-- Berry Vinaigrette: mix together 2 heaping T. of jam (preferably organic or homemade so it has no high fructose corn syrup), 1/2 c. virgin olive oil, 1/4 c. balsamic vinegar, 1 T. poppy seeds.
+- Berry Vinaigrette: mix together 2 heaping T. of jam (preferably organic or homemade so it has no high fructose corn syrup), 1/2 c. virgin olive oil and/or avocado oil for a lighter flavor, 1/4 c. balsamic vinegar, 1 T. poppy seeds.
 Makes over a cup of dressing.
 (Approximately)

 - Garlic Vinaigrette: (Warning: this has a really strong garlic flavor that I love, but Kent can't stand it!)
-1/2 cup olive oil, 1/3 cup sugar (organic cane sugar), 1/3 cup raw apple cider vinegar, 1 Tablespoon poppy seeds, 1 Tablespoon garlic powder, 1/2 Tablespoon mustard seed.
-(For this one serve it with lettuce, grapes, bacon, cucumbers, parmesan & almonds – it's SO good, even though it doesn't sound like it would be!)
+1/2 cup olive oil and/or avocado oil for a lighter flavor, 1/3 cup sugar (organic cane sugar), 1/3 cup raw apple cider vinegar, 1 Tablespoon poppy seeds, 1 Tablespoon garlic powder, 1/2 Tablespoon mustard seed, 1/2 teaspoon sea salt.
+(For this one serve it with lettuce, grapes, bacon, cucumbers, parmesan & almonds–it's SO good, even though it doesn't sound like it would be!)

-- Raspberry Vinaigrette: (A variation from #1) 1 c. olive oil, 3/4 c. raspberry vinegar, 1 t. sea salt, 1/2 c. sugar (I use organic cane sugar, or you could use local honey.)
+- Raspberry Vinaigrette: (A variation from #1) 1 c. olive oil and/or avocado oil for a lighter flavor, 3/4 c. raspberry vinegar, 1 t. sea salt, 1/2 c. sugar (I use organic cane sugar, or you could use local honey.)

 - Easy Citrus Dressing: If I'm in a hurry, I'll make this super easy dressing for my salad-on-the-go.
 Squeeze lime (or lemon) juice over your salad along with the juice from one can of pineapple bits — make sure you get the kind with ONLY pineapple.
-Drizzle a little olive oil or sesame oil over the top.
-(I think sesame oil has a milder flavor.)
+Drizzle a little olive oil and/or avocado oil for a lighter flavor (or sesame oil) over the top.
 I also add a dash or two of sea salt.

 - Homemade ranch salad dressing or ranch veggie dip